-This is a Phase IIIb, randomized, double-blind (GFF and Placebo MDIs), chronic dosing (4 Weeks), two-period, two-treatment, multi-center, crossover study in subjects with moderate to very severe COPD to assess the efficacy and safety of GFF MDI 14.4/9.6 $\mu$ g ex-actuator (dose delivered from the actuator [ie., mouthpiece] of the MDI) BID, relative to Placebo MDI.
+This is a Phase IIIb, randomized, double-blind (GFF and Placebo MDIs), chronic dosing (4 Weeks), three-period, three-treatment, multi-center, crossover study in subjects with moderate to very severe COPD to assess the efficacy and safety of GFF MDI 14.4/9.6 μ g ex-actuator (dose delivered from the actuator [ie., mouthpiece] of the MDI) BID, relative to Spiriva 5 μ g [Spiriva® Respimat®, 2014]and Placebo MDI.

-It is planned that approximately 40 subjects with moderate to very severe COPD will be randomized into one of two treatment sequences to provide approximately 32 subjects to complete the study.
-Both treatment sequences will include GFF MDI 14.4/9.6 $\mu$ g BID, and Placebo MDI BID.
-The design is balanced for period and first-order carryover effects within each block of the two treatment sequences
+It is planned that approximately 80 subjects with moderate to very severe COPD will be randomized into one of six treatment sequences to provide approximately 64 subjects to complete the study.
+All treatment sequences will include GFF MDI 14.4/9.6 μg BID, Spiriva 5 μg QD (open-label; as an active control), and Placebo MDI BID.
+The design is balanced for period and first-order carryover effects within each block of the six treatment sequences (see Appendix 7).

-Subjects will receive 4 weeks of study treatment with each of their assigned treatments for a total of two separate Treatment Periods.
+Subjects will receive 4 weeks of study treatment with each of their assigned treatments for a total of three separate Treatment Periods.
 A Washout Period of at least 7 days (up to 21 days) will occur between each Treatment Period.
-The entire study period is scheduled to take approximately 11-17 weeks for each individual subject from the time of Screening (see Figure 1).
-The study is anticipated to run for approximately 6 months and should not exceed 9 months.
+The entire study period is scheduled to take approximately 16-24 weeks for each individual subject from the time of Screening (see Figure 1).
+The study is anticipated to run for approximately 9 months and should not exceed 12 months.

 Prior to or at the Screening Visit (Visit 1a), all subjects are to sign an Informed Consent Form (ICF) prior to the conduct of any Screening assessments.
 The Investigator or designee will obtain a medical history, physical examination, and any required documentation in order to determine eligibility for participation (inclusion/exclusion criteria; Section 5).
-Reversibility of FEV1 60 minutes following four puffs of Ventolin HFA [Ventolin® 2012] will be assessed at Screening to characterize the subject population, but will not be used to determine eligibility to participate in the study.
+Reversibility of FEV1 60 minutes following four puffs of Ventolin[®] HFA [Ventolin, 2012] will be assessed at Screening to characterize the subject population, but will not be used to determine eligibility to participate in the study.
 Subjects who are not using a prohibited medication and meet all other entry criteria will return to the clinic up to 28 days after Screening for Visit 2 (Randomization Visit).
 For more details on Visit 1 procedures, refer to Section 8.1.